Pals: A Magnificent Medieval Village

 The castle, the clock, and the church

-There was an Església de Sant Pere (St. Peter’s Church) also recorded back in the 9th century but this was badly damaged in the aforementioned Catalan Civil War.
+There was also an Església de Sant Pere (St. Peter’s Church), recorded as far back as the 9th century, but it was severely damaged during the aforementioned Catalan Civil War.
 When the king ordered that the castle be dismantled, the stones were used to rebuild the church that we see today.

 Panoramic view towards L’Estartit and the Medes Islands, where pirates used to hang out